Rotherham Minster: Bells

-During the 1924-1925 restoration, the old oak frame was removed - the donors had determined that only the very best should be done; therefore they commissioned Messrs Taylor of Loughborough to recast and rehang the bells on modern principles, and a new steel and iron frame was specifically designed to suit the tower.
+During the 1924–1925 restoration, the old oak frame was removed – the donors had determined that only the very best should be done; therefore they commissioned Messrs Taylor of Loughborough to recast and rehang the bells on modern principles, and a new steel and iron frame was specifically designed to suit the tower.
 Massive steel girders now brace and bond the walls, forming at the same time a foundation for the future augmentation to twelve, which took place in 1986 (see below).
 The first peal on the new ring of ten was 5148 Grandsire Caters on 29 December 1925.

 In the late 1950s, the then Ringing Master, Norman Chaddock, acted on advice he received from Fred Sharpe and had a sound control system installed.
 Since that time, the bells have been readily available for bookings, and peal ringing has been popular ever since.
 During Chaddock's time, Rotherham became a teaching band, a policy that is still in use today.
 During the 1980s, the band grew and the average age of recruits got lower, so for the 60th anniversary of the bells in 1984, the local band decided to finish the original job by augmenting them to twelve, which would also give a light front eight for teaching.
 The two new bells were cast in 1986 by John Taylor & Co of Loughborough and matched the original ten perfectly.
 Because of the new sound control, there were 334 peals on the original ten between 1925 and 1986, and the first peal on the 12 was of Grandsire Cinques on 18 August 1986, with the first Maximus following a few months later.
 The 1000th peal in the tower was rung on 19 March 2017 and consisted of 5040 changes of Yorkshire Surprise Maximus, rung in 3 hours and 29 minutes.

 The bells have had no major work to them since.
 They are regarded as one of the finest peals of bells in the UK and are popular with visiting bands, especially from within Yorkshire.

+In 2022 a sharp second semitone bell was added to the ring, allowing a light ring of eight.